-The following table presents the balances of intercompany transactions of the Group as of and for the years ended December 31, 2021, 2020 and 2019.
+The following table presents the balances of intercompany transactions of the Group as of and for the years ended December 31, 2022, 2021 and 2020.
 Transactions with subsidiaries have been eliminated in the consolidated financial statements.

-2021

-DI (ID ( Amount/ Outstanding N

-Related Party Category Volume Balance Nature, terms and conditions

-FAUSI (Associate) Reimbursable expenses (Other receivables) ₽- ₽61,246 On demand, noninterest bearing and unsecured
+2022 Amount/ Outstanding Related Party Category Volume Balance Nature, terms and conditions FAUSI (Associate) Reimbursable expenses (Other receivables) ₽- ₽61,246 On demand, noninterest bearing and unsecured 2021 Amount/ Outstanding Related Party Category Volume Balance Nature, terms and conditions FAUSI (Associate) Reimbursable expenses (Other receivables) ₽- ₽61,246 On demand, noninterest bearing and unsecured 2 2020 Amount/ Outstanding Related Party Category Volume Balance Nature, terms and conditions FAUSI (Associate) Reimbursable expenses (Other receivables) ₽- ₽61,246 On demand, noninterest bearing and unsecured

-2020

-Amount/ Outstanding

-Related Party Category Volume Balance Nature, terms and conditions

-FAUSI (Associate) Reimbursable expenses ₽- ₽61,246 On demand, noninterest bearing

-, , , (Other receivables) and unsecured

-2019

-Amount/ Outstanding

-Related Party Category Volume Balance Nature, terms and conditions

-FAUSI (Associate) Reimbursable expenses (Other receivables) ₽515,513 ₽61,246 On demand, noninterest bearing and unsecured